My Quiet Kitchen

 Tip - if you're adding the sauce directly to a hot pan with other ingredients, like this Korean BBQ tempeh, there's no need to simmer the sauce in advance to activate the corn starch.
 Simply whisk everything together in a bowl, then add it to the pan.

 Oil-free - if you follow an oil-free diet, feel free to omit the sesame oil from the sauce.
-As an option, add 2 teaspoons of tahini.
+As an option, add 2 teaspoons tahini.

 Estimated Nutrition (per serving)